charlottedaumal/microtubule-tracking/README_MiTrack.md

 This plugin has been developed to allow for a fast and efficient way to track fluorescently tagged EB-3 proteins in a cell to study microtubule dynamics.
 In this plugin was included :
+- Method to increase the contrast with temporal summing of frames
 - Segmentation and tracking algorithm of the microtubules
 - Methods to compute the average or instantaneous speed and orientation of extending microtubules
 - Quantitative plots generation of speed and orientation distributions